kmaets/qa-test-promo/README.md

 Suites, Scenes, Components, Utils.
 Config and driver initializer in separate files.

 node_modules folder is not included in repository npm install needed.

-Repository was commited and pushed as seperate branch qa-test-kamil-staniak.